TizianaAndreaOrlando/TizianaAndreaOrlando/README.md

 ### Hi everybody 👋

 My name is Andrea and I'm from Argentina.
-At the moment I'm a Bachelor's degree in Finance student focused on the stock market.
+Currently, I'm doing my Bachelor's degree in Finance focused on the stock market and corporate finances.
+Being a Sophomore/Senior student is an enjoyable stage of my life because I can balance both finance learning and working.
-I'm giving my first steps with Data Analytics and everything involved 🐾.
+I'm giving my first steps with Data Analytics and everything involved because I consider that data is such a powerful concept for companies who want to succeed.
+To do so, they need capable people that fulfill those needs and here is where I find myself as a good resource for a company.
 Here I will upload my projects to improve my knowledge and grow professionally.

 ### My values